reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/sessions.md

 ## Using encryption in Cumulocity session files

-Encrypted password and cookies fields can be activated by adding the following fragment into the session file or your global `settings.json` file.
+By default, **go-c8y-cli** encrypts sensitive information when writing it to file.
+You can control whether encryption is used by either setting the following setting in the session file, or in the or the global `settings.json` file.

 ```json
 {